FS-AI-Lotus/lotus-hackathon/docs/alloy-windows-setup.md

 ## ⚠️ Security Warning

+**IMPORTANT:**
-**DO NOT commit API keys or tokens to the repository.** The API key in installation commands should be stored as an environment variable or secret management system.
+- **DO NOT commit API keys or tokens to the repository**

-## ⚠️ Security Warning

-**IMPORTANT:** The installation command contains an API key. **DO NOT** run this command if you're sharing your screen or if the command will be logged.
-Instead:
+- The installation command contains an API key - **DO NOT** run this command if you're sharing your screen or if the command will be logged

-1. Set the API key as an environment variable
-2. Use the manual installation steps below
-3. Or use the provided configuration file with environment variables
+- Store API keys as environment variables or use secret management systems
+- Use Option 2 (environment variables) or Option 3 (custom config) for secure installation

 ## Installation